How Excel VBA got me to London

 2. Do a page by page review of the Excel Bible with a highlighter or a pencil.
 If you are wondering why should I buy that book when all of that information is available on the internet.
 The answer is simple the internet is an amazing source of information, but organization isn’t its strong suit.
 Having a chapter by chapter book for you to build a strong knowledge base is essential.
 Don’t just read, play with excel and make sure you can duplicate what you see in the text.

 3. Once you’ve finished with your page by page review build yourself a personal Budget in Excel.
+You will be well on your way to mastering VBA.

 4. Do a page by page review of the power programming book and while doing it automate your budget.
 You can look at my Build yourself a Personal Budget Page to give you ideas. http://excelandvbacraftsman.com/excel-vba-budget-tool/